peej/lumberjack-keyboard/guide.md

 Before connecting the board to your computer, a few things to double check just to be safe:

 * Take a close look at the USB connector pins and visually check there is no short between the VCC and GND pins.
 If you have a multimeter, now might be a good time to use it.
-* Check the orientation of polarized components (ATMEGA328p, diode, resettable fuse, electrolytic capacitor).
+* Check the orientation of polarized components (ATMEGA328p, diode, electrolytic capacitor).
 * Double check the correct resistor values are in the correct locations.

 ## Software